 If the exterior of the church appears quite sober, the surprise comes from the extravagant and sumptuous inside.
 Look for the beautiful Baroque altarpiece placed in the choir of the church.
-Made by Jacques Clément in the 18th century, it is characterised by a profusion of ornaments and sculptures finely designed with colours and gold.
+Made by Jacques Clérant in 1725, it was restored in 1813.
+The altarpiece is characterised by a profusion of ornaments and sculptures finely designed with colours and gold.

 The furniture is also of Baroque style and date back to the 18th century.